 - Do Not Pitch: product reviews, pre-made off-the shelf mixes

-- Wanted: pretty and practical interior design ideas, easy DIY
+- Wanted: pretty and practical interior design ideas, dinner party ideas

 - Do Not Pitch: large or overly complicated/expensive DIY projects